Glen David Gold: As commentator on comics and comic art

-Gold was a voracious reader of comics "when I was a kid in the 1970s", but had moved on to reading science fiction, as well as the works of Robertson Davies and John Irving, by the age of thirteen.
-In 1992, convinced that "Some comic artwork can belong on gallery walls — not just as "low" art but as something important on its own," he began collecting original art from both comics and graphic novels, as well as commissioning original art from artists including Gene Colan and Herb Trimpe.
+Gold was a voracious reader of comics "when I was a kid in the 1970s" but had moved on to reading science fiction as well as the works of Robertson Davies and John Irving by the age of thirteen.
+In 1992, convinced that "[s]ome comic artwork can belong on gallery walls — not just as 'low' art but as something important on its own," he began collecting original art from both comics and graphic novels as well as commissioning original art from artists including Gene Colan and Herb Trimpe.

 In 2005, the Hammer Museum and the Los Angeles Museum of Contemporary Art invited him to contribute an essay on Jack Kirby to their exhibit Masters of American Comics, billed as an event "to establish a canon of fifteen of the most influential artists working in the medium throughout the 20th century."; the catalogue was published by Yale University Press.
 In 2015, the exhibit Comic Book Apocalypse: The Graphic World of Jack Kirby, presented at California State University, Northridge, commissioned Gold to contribute an essay as well.
-The resulting work, entitled "The Red Sheet", was one of the first critical essays to connect Kirby's harrowing experiences as a combat infantryman in World War II with his distinctive approach to comics, postulating that Kirby's creation of Captain America may have been an attempt to mediate (and personify) the effects of Post Traumatic Stress Syndrome.
+The resulting work, titled "The Red Sheet", was one of the first critical essays to connect Kirby's harrowing experiences as a combat infantryman in World War II with his distinctive approach to comics, postulating that Kirby's creation of Captain America may have been an attempt to mediate (and personify) the effects of Post Traumatic Stress Syndrome.
 "Here's something we tend not to think of when evaluating Jack Kirby's artistic intent: Kirby killed Nazis, and he did it in hand-to-hand combat."
 Gold wrote.
 "He did it with the same hands that drew Captain America and Thor...in fact, he was wrestling with such deep nuances about the intermingled natures of good and evil that they're only comprehensible when viewed through the effects of wartime experience."